Copper is necessary for a number of body processes including the formation of collagen, bone and connective tissue

 Dietary sources of copper

 Copper is found in liver, fish, whole grains, and legumes.
-Most quality commercial cat foods are supplemented with copper to assure adequate intake.
+Most quality commercial dog foods are supplemented with copper to assure adequate intake.

 Daily copper requirements